-Worked with a team to de ign a number of unannounced game Created and prototyped the ingame interface for Puzzle Quest 2 for iOS.
+Worked with a team to design a number of unannounced games.
+Created and prototyped the ingame interface for Puzzle Quest 2 for iOS.

 Undergraduate Researcher, CAIN | September 2008 to June 2009

 Developed a Character Affinity and Intentions Network in ABL working under Anne Sullivan and Michael Mateas.